DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Angela_Daly_def/index.markdown

-conceptual limits of competition law (at least in the US) to govern ‘dominant’ search engines, such as the fact that economics-based, consumer welfare-oriented competition analysis cannot deal properly with *inter alia*privacy concerns.[^41]
+conceptual limits of competition law (at least in the US) to govern ‘dominant’ search engines, such as the fact that economics-based, consumer welfare-oriented competition analysis cannot deal properly with *inter alia* privacy concerns.[^41]

 With regards to information access and privacy more generally and the role search engines play, the human/constitutional rights legal regimes could be called on to aid users.
-However, the protection of free expression (sometimes encompassing access to information as well) in Europe and the US contained in the European Convention on Human Rights (ECHR) and the First Amendment to the Constitution, respectively, are usually enforceable as rights against the government and public bodies, though not against private entities such as corporations.
-Indeed, as mentioned earlier, in the US corporations such as Google actually enjoy the protection of the First Amendment themselves.
+However, the protection of free expression (sometimes encompassing access to information as well) in Europe and the U.S. contained in the European Convention on Human Rights (ECHR) and the First Amendment to the Constitution, respectively, are usually enforceable as rights against the government and public bodies, though not against private entities such as corporations.
+Indeed, as mentioned earlier, in the U.S. corporations such as Google actually enjoy the protection of the First Amendment themselves.
 Human/constitutional rights mainly operate to prohibit government interference with citizens’ rights but are largely impotent against infringements by companies or